 A lot of people struggle with dry scalp, probably more than you think.
-This can happen for a number of reasons, and depending on the cause, there may be a couple of different solutions.
+This can happen for many reasons, and depending on the cause, there may be a couple of different solutions.
 At Mother Dirt, we're revolutionizing how we think about skincare and hair care.
-So, let's talk about dry, itchy scalp, why it happens, and how to treat it.
+So, let's talk about the dry, itchy scalp, why it happens, and how to treat it.

-If you have dry scalp one of the first things to determine is whether you have dry scalp or dandruff.
-That's because dry scalp and dandruff are usually put in the same category, but they're actually pretty different.
-Dandruff is caused by yeast, whereas dry skin flakes are mostly caused by - you guessed, it, a dry scalp.
+If you have a dry scalp, one of the first things to determine is whether you have a dry scalp or dandruff.
+That's because dry scalp and dandruff are usually put in the same category, but they're pretty different.
+Dandruff is caused by yeast, whereas dry skin flakes are caused mainly by - you guessed, it, a dry scalp.

 Dry scalp and dandruff share a few of the same symptoms, though.
 One of the tell-tale signs of dry scalp is itchiness, but it can also cause soreness and even hair loss.
 Your main goal with treating dry scalp should be hydration.
 It might be as simple as drinking more water, but it could also mean applying moisturizing shampoo to your scalp and even oiling your scalp, depending on your hair type.